Best web scraping tools for 2026

 - Cons:

-- Can be pricey for massive volume.
+- Can be pricey at high volume.

-- Fewer “pre-built” datasets than competitors.
+- Fewer pre-built datasets than competitors.

 2. Bright Data